Lexar Silver Series 1TB CFeB Memory Card

 It’s missing a few bells and whistles compared to the higher-end cards like the Lexar Gold Series or the Diamond series.

-For one, it has a 10-year warranty instead of the usual lifetime warranty, and its rated write speed and sustain speed are a little slower than the Diamond and Gold cards.
+For one, it has a 10-year warranty rather than the usual lifetime warranty, and its rated write speed and sustain speed are slightly slower than those of the Diamond and Gold cards.
 The Lexar Gold and Diamond cards are also advertised as having a rugged build.
 That’s pretty much it.

 That makes the Lexar Silver 1TB card the best general-purpose CFexpress memory card.